-During the debate organized by the Association of Christian Culture named after Father Piotr Skarga and the Pro Ecclesia Universali initiative, Bishop Athanasius Schneider made a very important statement.
+During the debate organized by the Father Piotr Skarga Association for Christian Culture and the Pro Ecclesia Universali initiative, Bishop Athanasius Schneider made a very important statement.
 In this extremely significant testimony, the bishop recalled the traditional teaching of the Church on the responsibility of bishops for the universal Church in the context of the synod on synodality and also gave testimony to the unchanging teaching of the Church in relation to several common errors of our times.
-We present the full text of the statement delivered on October 14, 2024 in the Primate’s Palace in Warsaw.
+We present the full text of the statement delivered on October 14, 2024 in Warsaw.

 The responsibility of bishops for the Universal Church in the context of the Synod on synodality